Christian Walker Player Props: Diamondbacks vs. Marlins

-After going 0-for-4 with an RBI in his last game, Christian Walker and the Arizona Diamondbacks face the Miami Marlins (who will start Trevor Rogers) at 6:40 PM ET on Friday.
+The Arizona Diamondbacks, including Christian Walker (batting .103 in his past 10 games, with a double, a home run, three walks and five RBI), take on starter Braxton Garrett and the Miami Marlins at LoanDepot park, Saturday at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4 with an RBI) against the Brewers.
+In his previous game he had a hitless showing (0-for-4) against the Marlins.

 Christian Walker Game Info & Props vs. the Marlins